About us

 Participants under 18 years of age must be accompanied by a parent or guardian.

 Generally, pet dogs are only allowed if the write-up includes language specifically welcoming them.
-If you need to bring a service animal on an outing, contact leader prior to trip date.
+Participants who wish to include their trained service animals on an outing should contact the leader prior to the trip date.

 Upcoming events